GaneshShivalingappa/Parametric-NN-Models/README.md

 ## 1. Performance Analysis

 We are comparing the displacement predicted from all the three methods with the analytical solution.
 In addition the relative error is calculated and ploted for each method.
-The plotes for each method can be recreated in your local enviroment after creation the container by runing following command..
+The plotes for each method can be recreated in your local enviroment after creation the container by runing following command.

 Parametric PINN
 ```